 Staff can help prevent these skin infections through good hygiene, helping patients walk around multiple times a day, rotating patients in their beds every few hours, and ensuring that all patients eat nutritious meals.

-Methicillin resistant staphylococcus aureus (MRSA), also called a “Superbug,” is a type of staph infection that’s resistant to many common types of antibiotics.
-MRSA generally begins as a skin infection or a soft tissue infection and then spreads to other parts of the body, especially if it’s not treated promptly.
+Methicillin-resistant staphylococcus aureus (MRSA), also called a “Superbug,” is a staph infection resistant to many common types of antibiotics.
+MRSA generally begins as a skin or soft tissue infection and then spreads to other parts of the body, especially if it’s not treated promptly.

 According to the Centers for Disease Control and Prevention (CDC), as many as 2 out of every 100 people carry MRSA, and this can include staff in nursing facilities.
 Carrying the virus is not the same as being infected by the virus.
 If a staff member is a MRSA carrier and tends to an elderly person’s bedsore, the elderly person could easily develop a MRSA infection in their open wounds.
 Urinary tract infections could even turn into severe MRSA infections if there’s negligent medical care happening.

-Lower respiratory tract infections, such as pneumonia, cause the most death among nursing home residents according to the aforementioned 2012 study.
+Lower respiratory tract infections, such as pneumonia, cause the most deaths among nursing home residents.
 A respiratory tract infection can start off as a fairly minor condition – such as an influenza virus or the common cold – and quickly escalate to a serious condition, such as:

 • Respiratory syncytial virus (RSV)